getsentry/sentry-docs/src/collections/_documentation/common/getting_started/getting_started_template.md

 - [Monitor Performance](#monitor-performance)

-## Install {#install}
+## Install

-1. If you already have an account, log in to Sentry.
-If not, establish your account:
+1. If you don't already have an account, head over to Sentry.io and establish one, then return to this page to continue.
-    1. Use your Google, GitHub, or Azure Devops account
-    2. Or, provide the basics: Your name, email, and organization, then set your password.
 2. Select <SDK> as the platform you're working with
 3. Name your project